 An introductory course which stresses the function of soil as a medium to support plant life.
-The biological, chemical and physical aspects of soil development and management will be studied.
-[Fall, Spring] Liberal Arts/Sciences Elective, Applied Learning - Other [3 credits] [4 contact hour(s)]
+The biological, chemical and physical aspects of soil will be studied in detail.
+The influence of these properties on plant nutrition and soil health will be considered.
+Basic laboratory procedures associated with soil properties/functions, land use, agricultural productivity, and environmental quality will be conducted.
+Course fee of \$9 is required.
+[Fall, Spring] Liberal Arts/Sciences Elective, Applied Learning-Other [3 credits] [4 contact hour(s)]